 “Sure.
 But I wanted to ask… You have been looking around as if you didn’t know where you were.”

-“Yeah… I feel as if I were walking in a dream, as if this whole place was being created while we moved through it.
+“Yeah… I feel as if I were walking in a dream, as if this whole place was being created while we move through it.
 Built from my subconscious.
 It’s so strange… I don’t know if maybe I came here as a child and I have lost every conscious memory of it.
 I almost feel as if I were hallucinating.”

 “That’s a recurring theme with you, huh?”